archivesunleashed/archivesunleashed.org/content/cloud/index.md

 > A **logarithm** is a mathematical expression used to deal with non-normal distributed data (like networks).
 It is created by giving a base number an exponent, which is then multiplied by itself, to create factor increments, rather than equal amount increments, between data points.
 This is important as it will allow for data points to be more evenly distributed with minimal influence on data accuracy and integrity.

 You can further interact with the hyperlink diagram by hovering over any node to highlight its immediate connections to other nodes.
-The arrow on each line indicates the direction of connection, for instance, in the image below, we see an arrow connecting two nodes and reveals that `ontario.ca` has a link to the `atlantic.ctvnews.ca` domain.
+The arrow on each line indicates the direction of connection, for instance, in the image below, we see an arrow connecting two nodes and reveals that `huffingtonpost.com` has a link to the `engadget.com` domain.

 ![Full graph](/images/AUK-graph-zoomin.png)